La Terza Partners: Book Bums

 What do you like about La Terza?

 I, personally and professionally, love La Terza for their customer service, their willingness to explain all things coffee, their service to their clients (they provided an espresso training for Book Bums a few years back!), as well as for the freshness of their coffee!
-There is simply no other coffee that is more fresh than La Terza.
+There is simply no other coffee that is fresher than La Terza.
 Who can beat coffee that was roasted the day it is delivered?!

 Have you ever been to Book Bums?!
 If not, be sure to check it out next time you’re in the area!